mgerhold/chatbot2k/README.md

 The following expressions are supported:

 - **Literals**: Numbers (e.g., `42`, `3.14`, `-7`) and strings (e.g., `'Hello, world!'`)
-- **Variable and Store References**: Using the name of a variable or store to get its current value.
+- **Variable, Parameter and Store References**: Using the name of a variable, parameter, or store to get its current value.
 - **Arithmetic Operations**: Addition (`+`), subtraction (`-`), multiplication (`*`), and division (`/`) for numbers.
 - **String Concatenation**: Using the `+` operator to concatenate strings.
 - **Parentheses**: To group expressions and control the order of evaluation.